Best Beaches in West Maui Top Guide 2025

 Slaughterhouse Beach, aka Mokulei’a Bay

-surfing.
-Body surfing & snorkeling, kid-friendly
+Suitable for: surfing, Body surfing & snorkeling, kid-friendly

 During the winter, the waves can be rough, so it’s recommended for experienced surfers and snorkelers only when the surf is rough.
-Please note this: I am an experienced snorkel and swimmer.
+Please note this: I am an experienced snorkeler and swimmer.
 I could not get past the break, and Slaughterhouse almost slaughtered me!
-Each time a wave hit, I was moved closer towards rocks.
+Each time a wave hit, I was moved closer towards the rocks.
 Luckily, I didn’t panic.
 I realized I was putting myself in danger and returned to shore.

 This beach is also great for body surfing and boogie boarding.
 Cliffs surround the beach, and the bay offers shade during the early and late hours of the day.
 Its large sandy beach makes it kid-friendly.